urbste/MultiCol-SLAM/README.md

+# !!!!This is an early version of MultiCol-SLAM!!!!

 # MultiCol-SLAM
 **Author**: [Steffen Urban](http://www.ipf.kit.edu/english/staff_urban_steffen.php) (urbste at googlemail.com).

 MultiCol-SLAM is a multi-fisheye camera SLAM system.
 We adapt the SLAM system proposed in [ORB-SLAM](https://github.com/raulmur/ORB_SLAM) and [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) and extend it for the use with fisheye and multi-fisheye camera systems.

 The novel methods and concepts included in this new version are: